aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/saveas/ods-to-xltm/_index.md

 ---
 title: Save ODS as XLTM API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to save ODS format file as XLTM format file.
 url: /ruby/saveas/ods-to-xltm/
 ---